Codecademy/docs/content/go/concepts/operators/operators.md

   `C -= A` is the same as `C = C - A`.

-- `*=` Multiplies the value on the right to the value in the variable to the left and assigns it to the variable.
+- `*=`: Multiplies the value on the right to the value in the variable to the left and assigns it to the variable.

   `C *= A` is the same as `C = C * A`.

-- `/=` Divides the value in the variable on the left by the value on the right and stores the result in the variable.
+- `/=`: Divides the value in the variable on the left by the value on the right and stores the result in the variable.

   `C /= A` is the same as `C = C / A`.

-- `%=` Do an integer division of the value in the variable on the left by the value on the right and store the remainder in the variable.
+- `%=`: Performs an integer division of the value in the variable on the left by the value on the right and store the remainder in the variable.

   `C %= A` is the same as `C = C % A`.